France - Climate

 France has long prioritized climate and funds the sector above DAC average levels

-In 2019, France spent US$4.7 billion of its bilateral allocable official development assistance (ODA) on projects which targeted action against climate change as a principal or significant objective, making it the fourth-largest Organisation for Economic Co-operation and Development (OECD) Development Assistance Committee (DAC) donor to the issue in absolute terms.
+In 2020, France spent US$7.4 billion of its bilateral allocable official development assistance (ODA) on projects which targeted action against climate change as a principal or significant objective, making it the third-largest Organisation for Economic Co-operation and Development (OECD) Development Assistance Committee (DAC) donor to the issue in absolute terms.

-This represented 44% of France’s allocable bilateral ODA, almost double the DAC average of 23%, placing France second out of 30 DAC members for this metric.
-The share of France’s ODA targeting climate objectives significantly increased from 2018 (by 214%) , where it stood at 24% (US$1.5 billion).
+This represented 56% of France’s allocable bilateral ODA, almost double the DAC average of 23%, placing France second of 30 DAC members.
+The share of France’s ODA targeting climate objectives increased from 2019 (40%), where it stood at 47% (US$5.3 billion).

-Climate change is a longstanding priority of French development policy, particularly since the 2015 Paris Agreement, which triggered a strong global commitment to mobilize US$100 billion per year from 2020-2025 by high-income countries.
+Climate change is a longstanding priority of French development policy, particularly since the 2015 Paris Agreement, as well as the global commitment to mobilize US$100 billion per year from 2020-2025 by high-income countries.